rcpurdue/nbtmpl/README.md

 The template was developed so researchers can quickly and easily put their project on the web without getting bogged down in conventional web developement (AJAX, HTML, CSS, JS, etc.).
 The example notebook uses global temperature data from NASA to show how users can view, search, download, and plot data using an interactive, web enabled tool.

 ## How It Works
 Source code is organized in a loose [Model-view-controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
-The code is divided into three classes in the "nb" directory:
+Most of code is divided into three files in the "nb" directory:

 - Model: Works with data and storage (file system, database, etc)
 - View:  Builds the user interface (widgets, plots, etc.)